khaors/geocompr/main.md

 ```

 Many properties of the new object differs from the previous one, which include the number of columns and rows (and therefore number of cells), resolution (transformed from meters into degrees), and extent.
-In the same time, it keeps the same land cover classes - `unique(cat_raster_wgs84)`.
+However, the algorithm makes sure to keep the same (land cover) classes as provided by the input raster - `unique(cat_raster_wgs84)`.
 <!-- freq(cat_raster_wgs84) -->
 <!-- freq(cat_raster) -->

-This process of reprojection is almost identical for continuous data.
+Reprojecting continous data is almost identical.
-The `srtm.tif` file contains digital elevation model for the same area in Utah from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/).
+The `srtm.tif` file contains a digital elevation model for the same area in Utah from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/).
 Each value in this raster represents elevation measured in meters.